pineunity/apmec/doc/source/contributor/monitor-api.rst

           failure: respawn

 In this  example, we have an event called 'failure'.
-So whenever monitor_call returns 'failure' tacker will respawn the VNF.
+So whenever monitor_call returns 'failure' apmec will respawn the VNF.

 Actions